mshumer/interactive-sora/README.md

 **One canonical choose-your-own adventure world, expanded by the community.**

-The app now persists every scene, prompt, and video to a shared datastore.
-When a player picks a branch that already exists, the cached clip plays instantly; if the branch is unexplored, they can contribute their own OpenAI API key to mint it for everyone else.
-No more duplicate generations or one-off sessions.
+The shared canon is now a portal-hopping multiverse: the Courier chases chronoglyph shards through remixed takes on famous game worlds (neon Vice City vibes, rune-soaked gothic battlefields, clockwork fantasy cities) to seal the Cataclysm Rift.
+Every 8-second beat delivers a high-energy action moment and sets up the next choice.
+When a branch already exists its video plays instantly; if not, explorers can contribute their own OpenAI API key to mint the clip for everyone else.

 ---